ISSOtm/rgbds-structs/README.md

 Two extra constants are declared, that mirror the struct's: `sizeof_Player` would be equal to `sizeof_NPC`, and `Player_nb_fields` would equal `NPC_nb_fields` (sse below).
 These constants will keep their values even if the originals, such as `sizeof_NPC`, are `PURGE`'d.
+Like structs' constants, these are not exported unless `STRUCTS_EXPORT_CONSTANTS` is defined.

 #### Defining data from a struct